-Important GECO2 results for regions and local governments are strong government endorsement of high-quality voluntary carbon instruments as complementary to mandatory emissions caps and carbon taxes.
+Importance of GECO2 success for regional and local governments is demonstrated by strong government endorsement of high-quality voluntary carbon instruments as complementary to mandatory emissions caps and carbon taxes.
 Focus on a high-quality standard and calculation free tools demonstrate that these are as good if not better than current CDM standards; tangible, large-scale examples of how voluntary offsetting activities have resulted in better decision-making and real reductions.